BoraVyvorant/eve-fuelbot/README.md

 # EVE FuelBot

 This Ruby application can be used to notify Slack channels of the _fuelling state_ of a corporation's Upwell structures.
-It is stateful, so that it can be run often but only report state changes.

 A structure's fuelling state is one of the following:

-* `unknown` is regarded as the previous state for any structures not already present in the state file.

-* `danger` means that the structure will run out of fuel in a week or less.

-* `warning` means that the structure will run out of fuel in more than a week, but not more than two weeks.

-* `good` means that the structure has enough fuel to last at least two weeks.

-These arbitrary thresholds are currently hard-coded in `fuelbot.rb`.
+* `unknown`
+* `good`
+* `warning`
+* `danger`

+The application remembers the previous state of each structure so that it can be run often but only report when a structure's state changes.

 ## Configuration